jundalisay/sp/content/en/research/yogananda/autobiography/chapter-12.md

 ---
-title: "The Saint With Two Bodies"
+title: "Years In My Master’s Hermitage"
 heading: Chapter 12
 description: ""
 c: "indigo"
-weight: 950
+weight: 216
 ---

-CHAPTER: 12 Years In My Master’s Hermitage

 “You have come.”
 Sri Yukteswar greeted me from a tiger skin on the floor of a balconied sitting room.
 His voice was cold, his manner unemotional.